zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/grid/local-binding.md

 PHP Data Objects ([PDO](http://www.php.net/manual/en/intro.pdo.php)) is an interface for accessing various databases in PHP.
 Here is how to bind Kendo Grid to array returned by PDO.

+First we will configure a Kendo Grid for PHP binding and then we will implement the remote service which will return JSON.

 > The following demo is using the sample SQLite database shipped with the Kendo UI for PHP demos (**/wrappers/php/sample.db**).

 1. Follow the steps from the [introduction](/getting-started/using-kendo-with/php/introduction) - include the autoloader, JavaScript and CSS files.